Fostering fellow and future Bereans!

 Although Berea College has a large endowment to help cover student tuition costs, we still must raise over $4 million dollars to complete tuition funding each year.
 That’s about $2,500 per student.

 Current Berea students are coming together to pay forward the gift of education through their own philanthropy.
-Join the Berea Patrons in an effort to raise $2,500 to complete one tuition for the 2013-2014 school year!
+Join the Berea Patrons in an effort to raise $5,000 to complete two tuition’s for the 2014-2015 school year!

 We did it!

 Collectively, you were able to fill the gap for tuition costs for two students.
 You also met several challenges from students, alumni, and administration that resulted in an additional $4,000 in gifts.